RobustSleepNet: Transfer learning for automated sleep staging at scale: Methods

 The easiness of $\mathcal{D}$ quantifies how well the models trained on each $D_{sources}$ perform on this $\mathcal{D}$.

-To allow comparison of easiness and generalization between datasets, we normalize the performances obtained in DT by the performance obtained in LFS on each dataset.
-Indeed, some datasets may inherently present lower absolute performance in every setting (DT, FT and LFS).
-Normalizing by the LFS metric ensure a fair comparison.
+The use of $F1_{rel}$ tackles the fact that some datasets inherently present lower or higher absolute performance in every setting (DT, FT, and LFS).
+Normalizing F1 ensures a fair comparison in that case.